windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 ### CSI driver opt-in for service account tokens via secrets field

-Security for storage integrations reaches a higher standard in Kubernetes v1.36 with the graduation of CSI Service Account Token Secret Redaction to Stable.
+Security for storage integrations is improved in Kubernetes v1.36 with the graduation of CSI Service Account Token Secret Redaction to Stable.
 This improvement eliminates a long-standing security risk where sensitive service account tokens, intended only for the storage driver, were inadvertently exposed within